AimbotParce/Wing-Prices/README.md

 ## The Study

-The study is still in process
+The study is still in process, you can read the code if you want, but keep in mind there's dozens of comments in which I am trying to make sense of the mathematics behind this, so it's not very clean.

+If you want to help me, you can contact me at [marcparcerisa@gmail.com](mailto:marcparcerisa@gmail.com).

 ## Results